Learning Design-Score Manifold to Guide Diffusion Models for Offline Optimization: Results

+Compared to conventional manifold learning, our diffusion-based approach provides unique advantages for offline optimization.
+Unlike conventional methods like kernel-based methods that struggle with complex nonlinear geometries \cite{meilua2024manifold}, diffusion models excel at capturing intricate manifold structures through stochastic denoising.
+Crucially, diffusion models inherently support conditional generation, enabling direct generation of high-performing designs conditioned on target scores–a capability absent in standard manifold learning.
+Furthermore, compared to GANs or VAEs, diffusion models offer superior training stability and generation fidelity \cite{ddpm}, which are critical for reliable optimization from offline data.
+This combination of strong representational capacity and built-in conditional generation makes diffusion models suited for learning the design-score manifold.

-The proposed ManGO framework explicitly learns the design-score manifold and leverages the underlying manifold geometry to co-generate designs and scores.
-Specifically, ManGO learns a bidirectional mapping between designs and scores: (i) \textit{Design-to-Score Prediction}: Given any design configuration, ManGO predicts its corresponding score; (ii) \textit{Score-to-Design Generation}: For any preferred score, ManGO generates its corresponding design.
+Compared to existing methods for offline optimization, our proposed ManGO framework explicitly learns the design-score manifold and leverages the underlying manifold geometry to co-generate designs and scores.
+Specifically, ManGO learns a bidirectional generation between designs and scores: (i) \textit{Design-to-Score Prediction}: Given any design configuration, ManGO predicts its corresponding score; (ii) \textit{Score-to-Design Generation}: For any preferred score, ManGO generates its corresponding design.
 As illustrated in Figure \ref{fig:illustration_figure}.e, this bidirectional mapping provides ManGO with a robust OOG capability to extrapolate beyond training distributions.
 Let $\hat{\bm{x}}_t=({\bm{x}}_t,{\bm{y}}_t)$ denotes a score-augmented design vector at timestep $t$, where $\bm{x}$ and $\bm{y}$ represent the design and its score, respectively.
 The denoising update can be represented as:

 where the co-update term indicates the denoising update based on the learned manifold geometry, the design-update term indicates the denoising update of ${\bm{x}}_{t}$ conditioned on ${\bm{y}}_{t}$, and the score-update term indicates the denoising update of ${\bm{y}}_{t}$ conditioned on ${\bm{x}}_{t}$.
 Unlike the design-space approaches that treat $\bm{y}_{t}$ as a fixed condition and only update $\bm{x}_{t}$ unidirectionally, ManGO jointly updates both $\bm{x}_{t}$ and $\bm{y}_{t}$ based on the bidirectional mapping.
 The design-space methods struggle with extrapolation under unseen conditions.
 In contrast, ManGO leverages co-updates to dynamically capture the geometric relationship between design and score: each denoising step not only pushes $\bm{x}_{t}$ toward the local manifold conditioned on $\bm{y}_{t}$ (design-update) but also refines $\bm{y}_{t}$ to align with the evolving $\bm{x}_{t}$ (score-update).
 This bidirectional feedback enables progressive extrapolation and converges to the conditioned points on the manifold, achieving a robust OOG capability.